shashwat-shah/Total-Port-Scanner/README.md

 ## TPScaner

- This tools is for fast open port scaner.
+ This tool is for fast-open port scanners.